RWTH-EBC/AixLib/bin/02_CITests/README.md

 	Warning: <p> attribute "align" not allowed for HTML5
 	Warning: <font> element removed from HTML5
 	Warning: <th> attribute "align" not allowed for HTML5

-The error message

 	Warning: The summary attribute on the <table> element is obsolete in HTML5

-is ignored and will be implemented in the future

 If the test was not successfull, CI creates a new branch and push the corrected code to the new branch.
 For this process you have to create new variables in your repository.